 A dissolution of marriage occurs following a successful petition for divorce and ends a valid marriage.
-Dissolution of marriage covers nullity and divorce.
+Dissolution of marriage covers annulments and decree absolutes (or final orders).

 Ministry of Justice (MoJ)

-Following constitutional reforms, the Ministry of Justice was created on 9 May 2007.
-It is responsible, among other things, for the administration of the court system in England and Wales through the Court Service.
+Following constitutional reforms, the MoJ was created on 9 May 2007.
+It is responsible, among other things, for the administration of the court system in England and Wales through HM Courts Service.